vinipsmaker/gsoc2014-boost/other_frameworks.md

 I took a look at some gritty details on POCO http server and the design looks mostly okay, but it doesn't have a strong focus on asynchronous operations like ASIO.
+I want to clarify that I'm **not** comparing POCO features to ASIO features.
+I'm comparing design principles upon the two were built.

-The interface itself doesn't resemble ASIO at all (eg. by making use of things like std::istream for Poco::Net::HTTPRequest::read).
+In fact, the POCO interface doesn't resemble ASIO at all (eg. by making use of things like std::istream for Poco::Net::HTTPRequest::read).
+It's not weak focus on async operations.
+It's almost no consideration to async at all.

 Another concern would be support for other backends, but looking at the documentation, it's possible to see a highly separate hierarchy of abstractions